 Network Type

-Select the network type of the NLB instance.
-The system allocates a public or private IP address to the NLB instance based on the network type.
+Select a network type for the NLB instance.
+The system assigns a public or private IP address to the NLB instance based on the selected network type.

 Intranet: If you create an internal-facing NLB instance, a private IP address is assigned to each zone.
 In this case, the NLB instance is accessible only over the internal network.